Getting Started โ

 |

-Let's rewrite our code to use the document builder.
-You should notice some new methods in your IDE like .document
+Note let's use the extension and rewrite our GraphQL document using the document builder.
+You should notice some new client methods in your IDE like .document

 and .query.countries